 |Charles Ruegger took over the middle house in 1929, renovating it as Bazar Francais|

 Richard Upjohn’s quaint Church of the Holy Communion had been completed in 1846 at the northeast corner of 20th Street.
 Four years later William Johnson filled the remainder of the block with five matching four-story brick row houses, including No. 666.
-Completed In 1851, the modest, vernacular homes were constructed for middle class families.
+Completed In 1851, the modest, vernacular homes were intended for middle class families.

 C. J. Brodil sold their fancy leather goods here, while another tenant around that time was Hardings Plaiting Establishment.
 Meanwhile the upper floors were still rented for residential use.